Alaska Small ship the Sea Wolf floats in Glacier Bay in front of a mountain range, kayakers paddle around the boat.

 Arrival & Departure

-The Sea Wolf Southeast Alaska Adventure cruise begins in Juneau, Alaska (JNU), and ends in Ketchikan, Alaska (KTN).
+The Sea Wolf’s Juneau to Glacier Bay cruise begins in Juneau, Alaska (JNU) and ends in Gustavus, Alaska (GST).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Juneau in time for the 9:00am embarkation on Day 1 of the itinerary.
-Plan flights to depart Ketchikan no earlier than 5:00pm on Day 11.
+Your Adventure Specialist can confirm timing for the first flight leaving Gustavus on Day 10 in order to make a second flight departing Juneau on the same day.

 Activities